boostorg/redis/README.md

 co_await (conn.async_exec(...) || conn.async_exec(...) || ... || conn.async_exec(...))
 ```

-* This works but is considered an antipattern.
+* This works but is considered an anti-pattern.
 Unless
   the user has set `aedis::resp3::request::config::coalesce` to
   `false`, and he shouldn't, the connection will automatically merge
   the individual requests into a single payload anyway.

-## Why Aedis
+## Comparison

 The main reason for why I started writing Aedis was to have a client
 compatible with the Asio asynchronous model.
 As I made progresses I could